yetihacks/LCD/README.md

 LCD adapter
 Copyright 2012 Michael Paholski
 Yetihacks

 INSTALLATION The design is saved as an EAGLE project.
 EAGLE PCB design software is available from www.cadsoftusa.com free for non-commercial use.
 To use this project download it and place the directory containing these files into the "eagle" directory on your computer.
-Then open EAGLE and navigate to Projects -> eagle -> Eleven.

 DISTRIBUTION The specific terms of distribution of this project are governed by the license referenced below.